 Other than this, there are numerous other majestic peaks in the Annapurna region ranging from 6000-8000 Meters.
 Gangapurna, Tilicho Peak, Pisang Peak, Machhapuchhre, Paungda Danda are some to mention.

 In terms of view, the Annapurna region trek grants the majestic view of Mt, Dhaulagiri (8167M), Mt.
 Manaslu (8163M), and Mt.
 Annapurna (8091M), the three highest mountains above 8000+ meters.

-Apart from the Himalayas, the Annapurna region holds two fast-flowing biggest rivers of Nepal i.e, Marshyangdi and Kali Gandaki rivers, both have their source from the Himalayas.
-Kaligandaki river is the deepest river gorge and is the main source of Ammonite/fossils.
+Apart from the Himalayas, the Annapurna region holds two fast-flowing biggest rivers of Nepal i.e., Marshyangdi and Kali Gandaki rivers, both have their source from the Himalayas.
+Kaligandaki River is the deepest river gorge and is the main source of Ammonite/fossils.

 Annapurna region is also rich in natural resources, there is an abundance amount of Uranium in the Upper Mustang area and Natural gas in the Muktinath area.
 These are protected zone by the Nepali Army.

 Muktinath is another popular destination for travelers in the Annapurna region, it is the most popular temple of Lord Vishnu.
 Every year thousands of pilgrimages do Muktinath Darshan for salvation.
-This holy temple of Muktinath lies at the altitude of 3800M, in the Mustang district of the Annapurna region.
+This holy temple of Muktinath lies at an altitude of 3800M, in the Mustang district of the Annapurna region.